 - Third, reading and thinking analytically about literature helps students become better thinkers and writers, which translates to success in other subjects.

 - Finally, there’s nothing better than the moment when a student gets through a long and difficult work, and says, “That’s the best book I ever read!”

 Most literature studies should begin with a brief overview of the book’s table of contents, as well as a bit of background information on the author’s life.
 This will provide enough context to begin reading the work and/or context works.
-If your student is an auditory or kinestheticlearner, it’s perfectly acceptable to listen to an unabridged audio version of the book for the first read-through.
-By absorbing both the great book and information about the art, music, literature that surround it, students are ready to exercise analytical thinking as they compose essays in response to carefully crafted writing prompts.
+If your student is an auditory or kinesthetic learner, it’s perfectly acceptable to listen to an unabridged audio version of the book for the first read-through.
+If the class you are studying is an epic poem or play that was written to be heard or seen, by all means, listen or view it.
+By absorbing both the great book and information about the art, music, literature that surround it, students are ready to connect ideas and gain new insights as they compose essays in response to carefully crafted writing prompts.

 Literature not only presents deep ideas and encourages critical thinking; it also models excellent writing in many different styles.
 A student who studies full-length great literature in context has an almost insurmountable advantage in test-taking and vocabulary over a student who doesn’t study the great books.